hypertidy/anglr/cran-comments.md

 ## anglr 0.7.0

-Apologies for quick release, fixed a major bug and ensured compliance with upcoming dplyr 1.0.0.
+Apologies for quick release, fixed a major bug in the `DEL0()` function and ensured compliance with upcoming dplyr 1.0.0.

 Thank you very much.